-Who says face framing bits around the hairline have to be short??
+Who says face framing bits around the hairline have to be short?
 Nobody, that's who.
-We love seeing Jessica Alba embracing these long cascading bits around the face.
+We love seeing Jessica Alba embracing these long cascading bits around her face.
 Add a scarf wrap into the mix and a good view to channel the ultimate, laid-back vacation vibes.

 Let It All Hang Out